Last updated on March 9th, 2022

 Still in Tanna, I got to visit a tribe of former cannibals now running village tours.
 The guys appointed me their chief for the day and paraded me around the village out in the middle of nowhere.

 The SS President Coolidge sunk off the coast of Espiritu Santo Island after hitting a friendly mine.
-It was a luxury liner converted to personnel carrier during WWII and today is one of the premier wreck dives in the world.
+It was a luxury liner converted to a personnel carrier during WWII and today is one of the premier wreck dives in the world.

 Vanuatu is blessed with thousands of ‘blue holes’.
 The Matevulu Blue Hole was probably the coolest one.
 The water is so clear, giving you the strange feeling of floating in space.